weepingwitch/willow/README.md

 the main function can call other functions

-it is possible to pass a value to a function, which is then accessed by the special variable sysargs:
+it is possible to pass a value to a function, which is then accessed by the special variable argv:

 ```
 fun addtwo
 {
-  x = sysargs; # sysargs holds what was passed in below #
+  x = argv; # argv holds what was passed in below #
   x = x + 2;
   return x;
 }